 One key element in mid-century modern involves using new materials and designs with traditional designs.
 Some see it as an extension of the Bauhaus style of design in which seemingly disparate materials and elements are brought together to create a unified style.
 It’s also sometimes defined as a marrying of the past and the future.
 The warmth and familiarity of the past exist in harmony with a forward (futuristic) style.
 It's a unique combination of cozy and fresh.
-For a visual image of this combination, check out a few of the beautiful historic homes in Atlanta we have been privileged to renovate.

 It’s not just the finishes and materials that define this style, however.
 Floor plans tend to have an organic flow that encompasses multipurpose spaces.
 The result is that one room flows seamlessly into the next.
 Here are some examples of what we’re talking about with regard to open, flowing floor plans (even though the styles may vary).

 Natural light is important in this style of design as well.
 Small windows give way to larger windows—and sometimes even floor-to-ceiling windows and doors that let in lots of natural light—and blur the lines between indoor and outdoor living.